IvS-KULeuven/dip_coater/src/dip_coater/help.md

 The right part of the screen shows the current values and the state of the motor.

+To access more advanced control settings, you can switch to the `Advanced` tab on top of the screen (by default, the `Main` tab is selected).

 Authors: Rik Huygen (https://github.com/rhuygen), Sibo Van Gool (https://github.com/SiboVG)